apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

 ## Step 1: Set Environment Variables

-### Linux

-1. Set the ODBCINI environment variable to point to the `.odbc.ini` in your home directory.
-For example:
-   `export ODBCINI=~/.odbc.ini`
-2. Set the MAPRDRILLINI environment variable to point to `.mapr.drillodbc.ini` in your home directory.
-For example:
-   `export MAPRDRILLINI=~/.mapr.drillodbc.ini`
-3. Set the LD_LIBRARY_PATH environment variable  to point to your ODBC driver manager libraries and the MapR ODBC Driver for Apache Drill shared libraries.
-For example:
-   `export LD_LIBRARY_PATH=/usr/local/lib:/opt/mapr/drillodbc/lib/64`

-You can have both 32- and 64-bit versions of the driver installed at the same time on the same computer.
-{% include startimportant.html %}Do not include the paths to both 32- and 64-bit shared libraries in LD_LIBRARY PATH at the same time.{% include endimportant.html %}
-Only include the path to the shared libraries corresponding to the driver matching the bitness of the client application used.

-### Mac OS X

 Create or modify the `/etc/launchd.conf` file to set environment variables.
 Set the SIMBAINI variable to point to the `.mapr.drillodbc.ini` file, the ODBCSYSINI varialbe to the `.odbcinst.ini` file, the ODBCINI variable to the `.odbc.ini` file, and the DYLD_LIBRARY_PATH to the location of the dynamic linker (DYLD) libraries and to the MapR Drill ODBC Driver.
 If you installed the iODBC driver manager using the DMG, the DYLD libraries are installed in `/usr/local/iODBC/lib`.
 The launchd.conf file should look something like this:

     setenv SIMBAINI /Users/joeuser/.mapr.drillodbc.ini